 On most Saturday afternoons, we have a meetup at FamiLAB to work on equipping the DIY-BioTech lab, practice techniques for the classes we are putting together, and plan future projects.
 (We try to keep the calendar and meetup entries up-to-date, but if you don’t know for sure that we are meeting on a particular weekend, it wouldn’t hurt to check the #diybio channel on slack to make sure we will be around before heading over.)

-We took a set of pre-poured, sterile LB agar plates purchased from Amazon, and exposed a few of them to each of the proposed environments for over two hours, then incubated them at approximately 36°C for 2 days.
+Continuing, we took a set of pre-poured, sterile LB agar plates purchased from Amazon, and exposed a few of them to each of the proposed environments for over two hours, then incubated them at approximately 36°C for 2 days.
 We also exposed a tube of plant tissue culture media to each of the environments, and incubated those at room temperature.

 For the “still air” box, we used a glass aquarium turned on its side, and wiped the inside down thoroughly with 70% isopropyl alcohol.
 We used a clean, wiped down red plastic cup to hold the plant tissue culture media tube upright.